-8. Clinical Trials - Please refer to the benefit described above under Inpatient "Clinical Trials."
-Outpatient services Copayments and/or deductibles apply for any Clinical Trials services received on an Outpatient basis according to the Copayments for that specific Outpatient service.
-UnitedHealthcare is required to pay for the services covered under this benefit at the rate agreed upon by UnitedHealthcare and a Participating Provider, minus any applicable Copayment, Coinsurance or deductibles.
-In the event the Member participates in a clinical trial provided by a Non-Participating Provider that does not agree to perform these services at the rate UnitedHealthcare negotiates with Participating Providers, the Member will be responsible for payment of the difference between the Non-Participating Provider's billed charges and the rate negotiated by UnitedHealthcare with Participating Providers, in addition to any applicable Copayment, Coinsurance or deductibles.
+6. Clinical Trials - Please refer to the benefit described above under Inpatient "Clinical Trials."
+Outpatient services Co-payments apply for any Clinical Trials services received on an Outpatient basis according to the Co-payments and/ or Deductibles for that specific Outpatient service.
+UnitedHealthcare is required to pay for the services covered under this benefit at the rate agreed upon by UnitedHealthcare and a Network Provider, minus any applicable Co-payment or Deductibles.
+In the event the Member take spart in a clinical trial provided by an Out-of-Network Provider that does not agree to perform these services at the rate UnitedHealthcare negotiates with Network Providers, the Member will be responsible for payment of the difference between the Out-of-Network Provider's billed charges and the rate negotiated by UnitedHealthcare with Network Providers, in addition to any applicable Co-payment or Deductibles.

-Any additional expenses the Member may have to pay beyond UnitedHealthcare's negotiated rate as a result of using a Non-Participating Provider do not apply to the Member's Annual Copayment Maximum.
+Any additional expenses the Member may have to pay beyond UnitedHealthcare's negotiated rate due to using an Out-of-Network Provider do not apply to the Member's Annual Co-payment Limit.